yanaki/sample-chrome-restarted-demo/README.md

 samples-chrome-restarted-demo
 ======================

-This sample shows how to detect if the hybrid mobile app is being unexpectedly terminated using Google Chrome APIs in Telerik AppBuilder.
+This sample shows how to detect if a hybrid mobile app is being unexpectedly terminated using Google Chrome APIs in Telerik AppBuilder.
 You can clone this sample in Telerik AppBuilder, explore and modify the code, and build and run it on Android or iOS devices.

-This sample application creates a new counter on launch and restores any existing counters across app restarts
+This sample lets you create a new counter on launch and restore any existing counters across app restarts.

 ## Telerik AppBuilder and Chrome APIs